jpke/medicationReminder_Portfolio/README.md

 # Medication Reminder App

 Generate an email reminder to take a medication at specific times every week.
 Demo it [here](https://jpke.github.io/medicationReminder_Portfolio/#/).
+  - The app may take a few seconds to register, login or demo, since the app server is on a free heroku dyno that may need to wake up.

 <img src="./public/medicationReminder.jpg" width="440px" />